ParedesGab/PP1/README.md

 1. In the GitHub repository for the Laxus & Thiosymbion page [GitHub repository](https://github.com/ParedesGab/PP1-Laxus_and_Thiosymbion), select the "Settings" tab.

-2. Click on "Pages" from the field "Code and automation" (on the left).
-Here select the below settings:
+2. Click on "Pages" from the field "Code and automation" (on the left), and select the below settings:
     - Source: deploy from a branch.
     - Branch: main.
     - click "Save".